alexanderswerdlow/DeepDeterministicPolicyGradient/README.md

 * [matplotlib](https://pypi.org/project/matplotlib/)
 * [mujoco-py](https://github.com/openai/mujoco-py)
 * [Mujoco](https://mujoco.org/download)

-Once the repository is cloned, run `pip install -e . && pip install scipy` in the root directory to install the "rocket" package which contains the custom rocket enviorment for gym and scipy.
+Once the repository is cloned, run `pip install -e . && pip install scipy gym matplotlib mujoco-py` in the root directory to install the "rocket" package which contains the custom rocket enviorment for gym and scipy.
 This is necessary for the simulations to run.

 You will also need to run the following on Ubuntu: `sudo apt-get install libglew-dev libx11-dev patchelf`